 Live-In Care is one of the safest types of care during COVID-19.
 Find out more here

-We have been exceptionally proud of our professional carers, whose response to the pandemic has been nothing but outstanding and is a credit to team culture that exists at The Good Care Group.
+We have been exceptionally proud of our Professional Carers, whose response to the pandemic has been nothing but outstanding and is a credit to the team culture that exists at The Good Care Group.

-At The Good Care Group, we are committed to protecting our professional carers, not just in terms of their safety, but their mental health and
+We are committed to protecting our Professional Carers, not just in terms of their safety, but their mental health and overall wellbeing.

 "I have always been immensely proud of the commitment and dedication of our team at every level within The Good Care Group.
 As a team they have unwavering commitment to excellence in all they do.
 This pandemic has really shown them all to be incredible, true to our values and simply amazing.
 I cannot thank them enough."

 Given the nature of live-in care – care being provided on a one-to-one basis in the comfort of an individual’s own home – the risks to our carers health and safety in light of Coronavirus is significantly less than carers who provide care in a residential setting or for those providing domiciliary care.

 That said, we have adapted our ways of working to ensure best practice in protecting our carers in line with latest Government guidance.
 Our care teams receive the following support to ensure they can effectively do their jobs, with risk managed and controlled:

 As members of the household, it is not necessary for Professional Carers to wear PPE all the time, but throughout the crisis we have ensured that sufficient PPE is available to our care teams, as well as cleaning and other protective equipment, including face masks, gloves and hand sanitiser.

 We send weekly operational updates to our care teams to ensure they have the information they need to do their jobs safely.
 These updates provide information across a number of areas enabling our carers to be up to date on all practice, as well as sharing compliments, offering training, sharing best practice and inspiring acts of kindness.